 The journey of Autism - and any disability - is a marathon, not a sprint.
 Take a minute to breathe and take things one day at a time.
-Dr. Steven Shore, a professor with Autism at Adelphi University, once said, "If you've met one person with Autism,"
+Dr. Steven Shore, a professor with Autism at Adelphi University, once said, "If you've met one person with Autism, you've met one person with Autism."